 Since PCOS is a hormonal disorder which can lead to infrequent ovulation and poor quality of eggs, the guidance of an obstetrician and a reproductive endocrinologist can help afflicted women get pregnant quickly.
 It is important to seek their suggestions the moment one decides to start trying to conceive.
 They are likely to suggest the following tips to a successful pregnancy:

-If there is irregular or delayed ovulation, a doctor might prescribe Metformin or Clomid to help regulate ovulation and ensure periods occur.
-The absence of ovulation might see the doctor prescribe Provera
+If there is irregular or delayed ovulation, a doctor might prescribe Metformin to help regulate ovulation and ensure periods occur.
+The absence of ovulation might see the doctor prescribe Provera.

 When to Consult a Doctor If You Have PCOS